agencyenterprise/react-native-health/README.md

 If new read/write permissions are added to the options object then the app user will see the Healthkit permissions prompt with the new permissions to allow.

-`initHealthkit` requires an options object with Healthkit permission settings
+`initHealthKit` requires an options object with Healthkit permission settings
 ```javascript
 let options = {
     permissions: {